gnome-hub/gnomehub_extension/README.md

 Want to join the project?
 Interested in making a contribution to this project?

 JOIN OUR [DISCORD](https://discord.gg/9cHcHyf5e6) to become a part of our community
+# Table of Contents
+1. Features
+2. Setup Instructions
+  a.
+Installation from Gnome Extensions store
+  b.
+Installation through GitHub
+4. Gallery
+5. Making a Contribution
+  a.
+Reporting a new issue / feature
+  b.
+Addressing a current issue / pull request

 # Features
 - Notification Tabs